 - Aggravation of asthma symptoms

 These are generic allergy symptoms.
 They could relate to anything, not just cats.
 Before declaring felines the cause of the discomfort, ensure your allergy is not due to other sources.
-As Live Science explains, weeds, mold, dust, pollen, and grass are all common reasons for allergies.
+According to Live Science, weeds, mold, dust, pollen, and grass are all common reasons for allergies.

-A cat may bring traces of these allergens home if they roam outdoors.
+A cat may bring traces of these allergens home if she roams outdoors.
 This can lead to confusion as to the source of your discomfort.
 Your doctor can run tests to identify allergies, if necessary.

 Can You Be Allergic to One Cat but Not Another?

 It’s common for one feline to cause a reaction and others to fail to do so.
 In truth, an allergy to cats means just that.
 If you live with this problem, it is not unique and personalized to particular felines.
 However, the severity of your allergy will differ between animals.

 A shorthaired cat, especially a hypoallergenic breed, will minimize the impact of allergies.
-The less fur a cat sheds, the less dander it’ll release.
-Longhaired cats will shed substantially larger amounts of fur.
+The less fur a cat sheds, the less dander she’ll release.
+Longhaired cats will shed larger amounts of fur.

 The size of a cat also influences the severity of allergies.
-A small munchkin cat has a smaller body mass, and thus less opportunity to aggravate allergies.
-A larger cat, such as a Maine coon, will be more troublesome for somebody with an allergy.
+A small munchkin cat has a smaller body mass and less opportunity to aggravate allergies.
+A larger cat, such as a Maine coon, will be more troublesome for someone with an allergy.

 These are the only factors that affect feline allergies.
 Anything else that you may have noticed is just anecdotal.
 The color of a cat’s fur, for example, will have no bearing whatsoever.

 Can You Develop an Allergy to Cats?

 Many allergies begin during childhood through genetic inheritance.
-This doesn’t mean that it’s impossible for adults to develop allergies though, seemingly at random.
+This doesn’t mean that it’s impossible for adults to develop allergies, though.

 As ZocDoc explains, constant exposure to a new potential allergen can cause a reaction.
 Even if you lived with cats as a child, you could become allergic to cats several decades later.

 This can be problematic if it happens unexpectedly.
 It’s possible to adopt a cat, only to find that you have an unexpected allergy.